 A Hytch In The Transit Debate

-This is momentous time in Nashville!
+This is a momentous time in Nashville!
 The rising tide of Nashville’s traffic congestion is about to break, and the flow of solutions are pouring in.
 Opposing sides are coming together to discuss the merits and risks of proposed ideas.
-Things are heating up — and we aren’t talking about Tennessee humidity!
+Things are heating up -- and we aren’t talking about Tennessee humidity!

 One hot topic is the Mayor’s Let’s Move Nashville initiative.
 The plan spans a 14-year timeframe starting in the Fall of 2018 and wraps up in 2032, if passed by Davidson County citizens on May 1, 2018.

 While you can learn more about the Mayor’s plan, we recommend reading the Tennessean’s analysis.
 In a nutshell, the plan includes the following:

 - Expansions to metro bus service offerings and hours of operation

 - Countywide roadway and intersection improvements

 - Construction of Neighborhood Transit Centers and cross town bus routes to alleviate the stress of downtown transfers